AlexandreSinger/ApplicaSolutionVideo/README.md

 <h1> Step 5: Download the Video Export Library </h1>
 In the top bar select sketch > import library > add library
 <img src="ApplicaSolutionVideo/assets/addLibrary.png">
 In the search bar, find the library titled "Video Export", click it and install the library.
-You will see a green chech mark next to the library when done.
+You will see a green chech mark next to the library when done. <br>
 Now do the same thing with the library titled "Video", it should look like this when done:
 <img src="ApplicaSolutionVideo/assets/installLibrary2.png">